OyinOsunkoya/Sales-and-Product-KPI-Dashboard---Power-BI-/README.md

 ![Screenshot of Product Report](ProductReport.JPG)<br><br>
 **Product Report**
-1. The effect of price change on the firm's profit can be seen.
+1. The effect of price change on the firm's profit can be seen for the selected product category.
 2. The order volume and its 6 months forecast for the selected products can be viewed.
 Multiple selection of Product categories/ subcategories/ product is allowed.